Batman: The Animated Series: Series overview

-Batman: The Animated Series follows Bruce Wayne and his superhero alter ego Batman, fighting crime in Gotham City while also exploring the lives of city residents impacted by crime and corruption.
+Batman: The Animated Series follows Bruce Wayne and his superhero alter ego Batman as he fights crime in Gotham City while also exploring the lives of city residents impacted by crime and corruption.
 Although the series centers on Batman's battles with various villains, it delves into their complex backgrounds, revealing the personal struggles and thus making them more "relatable."
 For instance, a scientist attempts to force someone to love him, while a former star tries to relive her lost fame.
 While action is a major part of the show, it also addresses themes and social issues such as mental illness, loss, divorce, patent law, insurance fraud, homelessness, class prejudice, age discrimination, typecasting, prison abuse, and animal testing.

 The series adapts classic Batman comic book stories into episodes.
 Notable examples include "The Laughing Fish", which brought Joker's antics from Detective Comics #475-476 to animation as he attempts to copyright Jokerized fish.
 In "The Cape & Cowl Conspiracy," Batman faced deadly traps inspired by Detective Comics #450.
 "Moon of the Wolf" sees Batman investigating werewolf attacks based on Batman #255.
 "The Demon's Quest" introduced Ra's Al Ghul from Batman #232 and #244.
 "Two-Face" delved into Harvey Dent's backstory, while "A Bullet for Bullock" had detective Harvey Bullock teaming up with Batman to solve a dangerous case.